Rocky000/practice_devops/README.md

 -     File path: "./practice_devops/restapi_deploy/pipelines/weather_data_cd.groovy"

 # System Design
-The Solution of the Part: B is in the following patth
+The Solution of the Part: B is in the following
 -     File path:"./practice_devops/cloud_architecture_ecommerce_application.png".

 Here I have create design for e-commerce application which is suppose to handle 1 million requests.